 Once you are more informed about all of the possibilities, begin to have conversations with your family, your physician, someone you might consider to be your healthcare representative, a religious leader or an attorney.

 Also, try not to be overwhelmed.
 You’re not alone.
 Take comfort in knowing millions of Americans are also trying to navigate through their healthcare decisions every day.
-Every year in April, Stamford Health hosts a National Healthcare Decision Day event as a way to help the community navigate everything I just touched upon.
-Here’s a brief overview from this past year’s event.
+Every year in April, Stamford Health hosts a National Healthcare Decision Day event as a way to help the community navigate everything we’ve just touched upon.